ruhanazevedo/battleship/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Naval Battle, please **do not open a public issue**.
+If you discover a security vulnerability in Battleship, please **do not open a public issue**.

 Report it privately by emailing: